pflagerd/fastapi_learn_tutorial_user_guide/work-instructions/how to work through a tutorial.md

    ![image](https://github.com/user-attachments/assets/da7f2b20-b8ce-4584-88f4-3982b54f4575)

-5. Observe that the name of the URL for the current tutorial has a "suffix". e.g.
+5. Look at Chromium Instance 2, Tab 1 again and observe that the name of the URL for the current tutorial has a "suffix". e.g.
    ![image](https://github.com/user-attachments/assets/ab2f3d0c-4f49-4513-a528-653dda557eea)

 6. In this example, the "suffix" is `query-params-str-validations`.